karthickkumarsm/Habit-Tracker/README.md

 * Has a guide to use the app.
 * Has Notification option to remind you to keep track your goal daily.

-* New Feature Added : Notification Feature added just to remind you to track your habit record everyday and now can view the the logs of the habit when they are completed.
+* New Feature Added :Schedule Notification Feature added just to remind you to track your habit record everyday and now can view the the logs of the habit when they are completed.

 ## 🚀 About Me